-Content that includes lists and infographics tend to get more shares than other types of content.
+- Content that includes lists and infographics tends to get more shares than other types of content.

-For me personally, list posts seem to get shared more than any other post.
-They also generate the most traffic.
+- For me personally, list posts seem to get shared more than any other post.
+They also generate the most traffic to my blog.

 – Add value to your post